Policy 1: Membership

 c.
 Affiliated Group Membership

-In addition to the individual Membership fee of the Society, Affiliated Groups (Article 6 – Affiliated groups) may levy additional membership fees from their constituents.
+In addition to the individual Membership fee of the Society, Affiliated Groups (Bylaw section 10, Affiliated Groups) may levy additional membership fees from their constituents.

 d.
 Membership fees

-STLHE membership fees are approved by Members of the Society.
+STLHE membership fees are approved by the STLHE Board of Directors.

 2. Meetings of STLHE Members

-The Board of Directors must call a Special Meeting (Article 11.2 Special Meetings and Requisition Meetings) of the members if there is a request for a meeting from 5% of the membership that is eligible to vote; if the Board fails to call the meeting within 21 days of the request having been made, the members themselves can call the meeting.
+The Board of Directors must call a Special Meeting (Bylaw section 6.2, Special Meetings and Requisition Meetings) of the members if there is a request for a meeting from 5% of the membership that is eligible to vote; if the Board fails to call the meeting within 21 days of the request having been made, the members themselves can call the meeting.

 a.
 Annual General Meeting of Members

-The Annual General Meeting (Article 11.1 Annual Meetings) is required by the Canada Not-for-profit Corporations Act and is held during the Society’s Annual Conference in June of each year.
-The following business items must be completed at the Annual General Meeting: election of directors (Article 11.1(b)), approval of the audited financial statements (Article 11.1(a)), and the appointment of the public accountant (Article 11.1(c)) for the upcoming year.
+The Annual General Meeting (Bylaw section 6.1, Annual Meetings) is required by the Canada Not-for-profit Corporations Act and is usually held during the Society’s Annual Conference in June of each year.
+The following business items must be completed at the Annual General Meeting: election of Directors (Bylaw section 6.1(b)), approval of the audited financial statements (Bylaw section 6.1(a)), and the appointment of the public accountant (Bylaw section 6.1(c)) for the upcoming year.

 b.
 Special Meetings of Members

-Items that must be included in the Agenda of the Annual General Meeting (Article 11.1 (a) – (d) and Article 11.5(b)) cannot be items of business at a Special Meeting of members where agenda items can include amendments to bylaws; removal of a director, officer, or public accountant; changes to notification requirements; or any other business.
+Items that must be included in the Agenda of the Annual General Meeting (Bylaw section 6.1) cannot be items of business at a Special Meeting of members where agenda items can include amendments to bylaws; removal of a director, officer, or public accountant; changes to notification requirements; or any other business.

 Revisions of this policy to remove: 1) specific details about membership fees charged was and 2) affiliate group membership classes was approved at the September 2018 Board Meeting.
 Now approved by the board, these revisions will come into effect until approved by Members at the 2019 Annual General Meeting, as per policy 1.